praveenoruganti/praveenoruganti-design-patterns/README.md

-# Praveen Oruganti Design Patterns
+# All About Design Patterns

 ## Why Design Patterns?
 1. Design patterns are used for solving recursive problems in a software application design.